-For example: You may need to glue down tiles that are exposed to prolonged direct sunlight, which may cause tiles to become displaced as they soften and expand more quickly than the rest of the floor area, such as shop fronts, south facing, glass doors etc.
+For example: You may need to glue down tiles or ramps that are exposed to prolonged direct sunlight, which may cause tiles to become displaced as they soften and expand more quickly than the rest of the floor area, such as shop fronts, south facing, glass doors etc.

-If the tiles are to continue through a doorway into an adjacent area we would recommend that these tiles are glued down, consider undercutting wooden door jambs by sliding the tiles underneath for a neater finish.
+If the tiles will continue through a doorway into an adjacent area we recommend that these tiles be glued down.